-A brilliant new dataset produced by the European Commission was recently released- the Global Human Settlement Layer (GHSL).
+A brilliant new dataset produced by the European Commission JRC and CIESIN Columbia University was recently released- the Global Human Settlement Layer (GHSL).
 This is the first time that detailed and comprehensive population density and built-up area for the world has been available as open data.
-As usual, my first thought was to make an interactive map, now online at- http://luminocity3d.org/WorldPopDen/
+As usual, my first thought was to make an interactive map, now online at- https://luminocity3d.org/WorldPopDen/

 The World Population Density map is exploratory, as the dataset is very rich and new, and I am also testing out new methods for navigating statistics at both national and city scales on this site.
 There are clearly many applications of this data in understanding urban geographies at different scales, urban development, sustainability and change over time.
 A few highlights are included here and I will post in more detail later when I have explored the dataset more fully.